brooklabteam/E2M2/index.md

 <img src="/assets/img/E2M2-2022.jpg" alt="E2M2class" style="width: 70%;" />

-Exact Dates and Location To Be Announced - Check back soon!

 We are pleased to announce the sixth annual E<sup>2</sup>M<sup>2</sup>:  Ecological and Epidemiological Modeling in Madagascar.
-The course will include a 1-day introduction to basic programming in R ('R Bootcamp'), followed by a week-long intensive workshop aimed to provide an introduction to the use of dynamical models in understanding ecological and epidemiological data.
-Finally, students will have the opportunity to present research plans in a final symposium to follow the workshop.
+The course will consist of a week-long intensive workshop aimed to provide an introduction to the use of dynamical models in understanding ecological and epidemiological data, followed by a final symposium where students will have a chance to present original research.

 Throughout E<sup>2</sup>M<sup>2</sup>, students will participate in a series of interactive lectures and computer-based tutorials and learn to fine-tune model-based research questions, develop clear model frameworks and corresponding equations, and fit models to real-world data.
 All students will work closely with peers and faculty to develop a research plan for an ongoing or existing project integrating dynamical modeling with data collection and/or analysis in a biological system of their choosing.
 These research plans can then be used as a foundation for future dissertation or grant proposals.